neipor/aarch64_http_server/README.md

 ## English Version

-**ANX HTTP Server** is a high-performance, event-driven web server developed from scratch in C. It draws inspiration from Nginx's design philosophy, employing a multi-process architecture and epoll non-blocking I/O to provide a lightweight, high-concurrency, and feature-rich web service solution.
+**anx - aarch64 NginX-like http server** is a high-performance, event-driven web server developed from scratch in C, with assembly optimizations for the aarch64 architecture.
+It draws inspiration from Nginx's design philosophy, employing a multi-process architecture and epoll non-blocking I/O to provide a lightweight, high-concurrency, and feature-rich web service solution.

 **Author**: neipor
 **Email**: [neitherportal@proton.me](mailto:neitherportal@proton.me)